Soprano | Actor | Violinist

-Francesca is a versatile performer with professional stage experience and classical training in voice and violin.
-She recently graduated from Stanford University with a Bachelor's Degree in Psychology.
-She is currently based in New York City, where she works full-time at the American Foundation for Suicide Prevention.
+Francesca (she/her) is a versatile performer with professional stage experience and classical training in voice and violin.
+She graduated from Stanford University with a Bachelor's Degree in Psychology.
+She is currently based in New York City, where she is pursuing a graduate degree in Social Work at Columbia University.

 A devoted advocate of diversity in the arts, Francesca served on the board of the Stanford Asian American Theater Project, which was founded in 1978 by David Henry Hwang.

 Francesca frequently collaborates with her older sister/best friend/role model, Isabella (www.isabelladawis.com).